Huchen: Distribution

 Some of these habitats, especially in the Balkans, are endangered with planned, or already implemented plans for construction of new dams and hydroelectric power plants, such as on the Lim in Serbia, or like in case of the river Piva in Montenegro and Bosnia and Herzegovina, whose respective populations were completely wiped out since mid 20th century.

 In some cases rehabilitation of parts of the habitat is attempted, through restoration of the river course.
 Such positive example is the part of the course of the river Inn, with some 30 km-long stretch around the Bavarian town of Mühldorf was rebuilt and renaturalized and the huchen has returned in recent years.

 It has been introduced to other major river basins elsewhere on the continent and even North Africa, to rivers in Morocco, but these populations are not self-sustaining.
 Some evidence suggest that in historic times the huchen has also been found in the neighboring Dniester basin.

 Huchen sometimes successfully establish in accessible natural lakes, like glacial Lake Plav which is the source of the Lim river in Montenegro, one of the major huchen habitats in the Balkans.
 However, the species sometimes survives even when cut off from the rest of the population in big dam reservoirs on mountain rivers, such as reservoirs on the Drina in Bosnia, or Lake Czorsztyn in Poland, as long as competitive and/or allochthonous predator species are not introduced into the newly created lakes.

+Ecology

-Appearance and behaviour
+Appearance

 The huchen reaches about 1.5 m in length and more than 50 kg in weight.
 The average length is between 60 and 120 cm.
 The huchen has a slender body that is nearly round in cross-section.
-On the reddish brown back are several dark patches in an X or crescent shape, but most distinctive feature is it's head, which is larger than in other salmonides (longer and wider), with large elongated mouth.
-Smaller fish feed on the larvae of water insects or on insects dropped into the water; the larger individuals are predators of other species of fish and other small vertebrates.
+On the reddish brown back are several dark patches in an X or crescent shape, but most distinctive feature is its head, which is larger than in other salmonides (longer and wider), with large elongated mouth.

+Diet

+As the largest fish found within many European rivers, Huchen like many other salmonoids under an ontogenic change as they grow older.
+Smaller fish feed on the larvae of water insects or on insects dropped into the water.
+As they get older, larger individuals prey on other species of fish and small vertebrates.
+From a study in Slovakia, older angler caught individuals primarily seemed to prey on Spirlin Alburnoides bipunctatus, Chub Leuciscus cephalus, Brown trout Salmo trutta, and Barbel Barbus barbus.